TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_08.md

 Use
 ```

 'Alias' is used when we want to shorten a module name.
 To make a module available 'require' is needed.
-To make all functions of a particular module available 'import' is used and if it some external functionaltiy needed 'use' is being used.
+To make all functions of a particular module available 'import' is used and if it some external functionality needed 'use' is being used.

 Combination between inheritances is also available: